NickSchliefert/WestpacIntershipApplication/README.md

 This is a repository storing the files for my website-based cv.

 Application for the Westpac Young Technologist Winter Internship Program from 2 July – 27 July 2018 held in the Sydney offices.

+To view the website, start with index.html and go from there!

+Best-viewed in Firefox